Chao-Xi/jxazurebook/docs/az305/8az305_summary.md

 * **Message Size**: It can hold messages up to **64KB in size**, accommodating a wide range of data types and sizes.

-### Storage and Access
+### 10-1 Storage and Access

 **Storage Account**: Queue Storage is stored within an Azure Storage Account, ensuring a secure and unified setting for all storage needs.

 **Access Keys and Connection Strings**: Utilize the same access keys and connection strings for Queue Storage as with other resources in the Storage Account, ensuring streamlined and consistent access management.

 **Azure Queue Storage** offers **3 ways** of handling messages on the queue:

-* **1. Peek**: This option allows you to preview a message in the queue without deleting or
+* **1. Peek**: This option allows you to **preview a message in the queue without deleting or locking it**.
-* locking it.
 It's useful for determining the next message to process.
-* **2. Delete**: After successfully processing a message, an application will typically delete the
-* message to ensure it isn't processed again.
+* **2. Delete**: After successfully processing a message, an application will typically delete the message to ensure it isn't processed again.
-* **3. Receive and Lock**: By "locking" a message, it ensures that other parts of the system can't process the message simultaneously.
+* **3. Receive and Lock**: By "locking" a message, **it ensures that other parts of the system can't process the message simultaneously**.
 After processing, the lock is either renewed or the message is deleted.

 **Azure Portal**: Easily create a queue and **send messages** through the **user-friendly interface of the Azure Portal.**